GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Csharp.md

 }
 ```

-There are three different method of passing arguments to parameters: call by value, reference and output.
+There are two different ways of passing arguments to parameters: call by value, and call by reference.

-* **By Value**
+* **Call By Value**

-    Requiring no special syntax, call by value passes only the value of the argument.
-In other word, argument and parameter are separate identities.
-Hence, changes made on parameter does not affect variable passed as an argument.
+    The *call by value* only passes the value of an argument to a parameter.
+In other words, argument and parameter are separate identities that do not influence each other.

-    ```c#
+    ```csharp
     using System.Console;

     class Program